 How to make chocolate chip cookie bars

 This is not a complicated recipe to follow.
-To make these chocolate chip cookie bars chewy and moist, I have used 3 types of sweeteners: granulated sugar, brown sugar and maple syrup.
+To make these cookie bars chewy and moist, I have used 3 types of sweeteners: granulated sugar, brown sugar and maple syrup.
 I personally prefer dark chocolate chips, but feel free to use semisweet or any chocolate chip varieties that you prefer.

 Because I use olive oil instead of butter, my baby nephew who is allergic to dairy can enjoy these cookies.
 For his personal batch, I usually use these allergy free chocolate chips.
-So you see, being dairy free isn’t a bad thing and it certainly doesn’t mean that these chocolate chip cookie bars are flavor free.
+So you see, being dairy free isn’t a bad thing and it certainly doesn’t mean that these chocolate chip bars are flavor free.

 Is it a chocolate chip cookie or a chocolate chip cookie bar?